• A little speech bubble icon Blog

 11. Limiting your alcohol intake before you get pregnant really is a good idea.

-12. If you smoke, now is a perfect time to stop.
+12. If you smoke, now is the perfect time to stop.

-According to the FDA, smoking can reduce your fertility, harm your reproductive system, damage the DNA in sperm and may negatively affect your hormone production.30 They recommend that if you — or someone you love — are trying to get pregnant, you should start working to quit now.30
+According to the FDA, smoking can reduce your fertility, harm your reproductive system, damage the sperm DNA, and negatively affect your hormone production.30 If you or your partner smoke, quitting as soon as possible is recommended by the FDA to increase your chances of a healthy pregnancy.30

 Sources :